top of page

 IVSC Launches Consultation on Revised IVSs d Consulation on

-The International Valuation Standards Council has issued a consultation draft of proposed changes to the current standards.
+In late April 2023, the International Valuation Standards Council issued an Exposure Draft of proposed changes to the current standards.
 Comments are invited before 28 July 2023.

-Members of organisations that have formally adopted or recognised the IVS need to pay particular attention to the changes as they could potentially result in changes to the way in which they conduct and present valuations in the near future.
+Members of organisations that have formally adopted or recognised the IVS need to pay particular attention to the proposed changes.
 Even where the standards are not formally adopted or mandated, the IVSs represent internationally agreed norms of good valuation practice and therefore potentially influence many valuations.
 It is therefore important that valuers and those who rely on valuations engage with this consultation.

 The “General Standards” contain principles which the IVSC deem are applicable to the valuation of any type of assets.
 There are currently five General Standards, IVS 101 – IVS 105.
 It is proposed to retire one of these, IVS 102 Investigations and Compliance, and bring in three new General Standards.
 The current IVS Framework becomes IVS 100 and there are two new standards proposed, IVS 104 Data and Inputs and IVS 105 Valuation Models.